meselgroth/Starcraft2Bot/readme.md

 A future improvement would be a git link to ensure latest are always used.

 # Object Model
-## SCV manager
+## Worker manager
-Build scvs until 85
+Build workers until 85
 Add to Gas
 (Later ensure base saturation)